Posted on :: Updated on

 Tube design

 From the rear, a few screws remove the bayonet mount (i.e. the 'lens side mount').
-The weathersealing gasket slides off with it, and we can see the simple internal design of the extention tube.
+The weathersealing gasket slides off with it, and we can see the simple internal design of the extension tube.

 Machined metal ring with 3 overhang features for retention